Why Multi-Day Weekends Exist

 The Pacing Principle

 The single most important rule of multi-day weekends is that not every event is for everyone, and not every event needs the couple present.
-The goal is to create a set of optional touchpoints — some for all guests, some for close friends and family, some for the couple alone — that flow naturally without any single day feeling overloaded.
+The goal is to create a set of optional touchpoints β some for all guests, some for close friends and family, some for the couple alone β that flow naturally without any single day feeling overloaded.
+Think of your weekend as having a rhythm: energy up, energy down, energy up.
+If you stack two high-energy events back to back, guests arrive at the main wedding already depleted.

 A Three-Day Template

-A typical three-day format: Friday evening welcome party (open to all guests), Saturday morning rest or optional activity (hike, spa, city tour — all optional, couple not required to attend), Saturday afternoon pre-ceremony time (couple rests, getting ready), Saturday ceremony and reception, Sunday farewell brunch (open to all guests, intentionally casual and brief).
+A typical three-day format: Friday evening welcome party (open to all guests), Saturday morning rest or optional activity (hike, spa, city tour β all optional, couple not required to attend), Saturday afternoon pre-ceremony time (couple rests, getting ready), Saturday ceremony and reception, Sunday farewell brunch (open to all guests, intentionally casual and brief).
 Anything beyond this risks overloading guests and draining the couple.
+For a two-day version, drop the optional Saturday morning activity and combine the welcome into a Thursday or Friday rehearsal dinner that includes a broader guest list.

 Protecting the Couple's Energy

-Block at least two hours on the morning of the wedding for the couple to be alone or with immediate family only — no guests, no vendors, no last-minute logistics.
+Block at least two hours on the morning of the wedding for the couple to be alone or with immediate family only β no guests, no vendors, no last-minute logistics.
 This is the single most valuable protected window on the whole calendar, and it is almost always the first thing to collapse when planning is rushed.
 Build it in deliberately and ask your planner or coordinator to enforce it.
+Consider also blocking a 30-minute window on Friday evening after the welcome party ends where you and your partner debrief alone β it is the last quiet moment you will have before the wedding day momentum takes over.

 Optional Activities vs Mandatory Events

 Label every non-ceremony event clearly as 'optional' or 'included.'
 Guests will happily attend a welcome party they know is optional, and equally happily skip a morning hike they were not obligated to join.
-The problem is when events feel mandatory but are exhausting — guests show up out of obligation and leave the main event less energetic.
+The problem is when events feel mandatory but are exhausting β guests show up out of obligation and leave the main event less energetic.
 Clarity reduces social pressure in both directions.
+Print or text a simple weekend itinerary that marks each event as 'all guests welcome' or 'optional activity' so no one has to guess.

 Meal Variety Matters More Than You Think